TiagoDGomes/html-control-panel/README.md

 # html-control-panel

-Windows Control Panel in HTML using xulrunner.
+Windows Control Panel in HTML using <a href="https://developer.mozilla.org/en-US/docs/Mozilla/Projects/XULRunner">XULRunner</a>.

 Note: This project is still in alpha stage.